- About IE

 - Complimentary laundry aboard our Amazon River cruise ship

-- Guides’ reception with complimentary wine & beer onboard daily.
+- Guides’ reception with a complimentary Peruvian cocktail, soft drink, wine & beer onboard daily.

 - Blessing ceremony with a local Shaman